migueltorrescosta/collapsedwave/content/Machine Learning/📙 HDBSCAN.md

 > 5. $\lambda_p$ is the inverse of the distance when a point "fell of" a cluster
 > 6. $\lambda_{birth}$ is the inverse distance of a cluster

-The description of $\lambda$ as the inverse of a distance needs to be flushed out: it is unclear which distance is being used. [[Help me❓]]
+The description of $\lambda$ as the inverse of a distance needs to be flushed out: it is unclear which distance is being used. [[Help me ❓]]

 >[!tip]
 >We can think of the steps above as